- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 But a lot of plagiarism is done by accident.
 A person might not understand how to properly cite sources and, in their moment of misunderstanding, they make a mistake that can cost them big.
 That means a powerful plagiarism checker is worth its weight in gold.

-Grammarly provides you with a very detailed report, showing you exactly what content is problematic, where it was pulled from, and how you can properly cite it without getting in trouble.
+The Grammarly app provides you with a very detailed report, showing you exactly what content is problematic, where it was pulled from, and how you can properly cite it without getting in trouble.

 In the sample above, Grammarly flagged 86% of this article, finding 60 different fragments from 11 sources.